 If the Social Security Administration (SSA) has denied your claim for Social Security Disability Insurance (SSDI) benefits, you may need an experienced Alpharetta SSDI appeals lawyer to help you with your claim.
-A skilled Social Security attorney will work to investigate your case to determine the reason for the denial, gather the medical evidence necessary to support your claim, review your work history and earnings, and file an appeal on your behalf.
+A skilled Social Security disability attorney will work to investigate your case to determine the reason for the denial, gather the medical evidence necessary to support your claim, review your work history and earnings, and file an appeal on your behalf.

 Many individuals who apply for SSDI benefits receive an initial denial of their claims.
 According to the Social Security Administration’s website, claimants have 60 days to appeal the denial.
 This is called a request for reconsideration and is the first level of appeal for SSDI benefits.

 A medical examiner who was not involved in the first denial of the claim performs this review and can consider new medical evidence that was not available to include with the original application for benefits.
 With the assistance of an Alpharetta social security disability appeal lawyer, a claimant will work to ensure that all pertinent medical evidence is included in the request for reconsideration.

 If a request for reconsideration results in a subsequent denial, the next level of appeal requires claimants to request a hearing before an administrative law judge (ALJ), who is an attorney that works for the SSA’s Office of Disability Adjudication and Review.
 Claimants have 60 days from the date of the denial of their request for reconsideration to ask the SSA for an ALJ hearing.